Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Introduction

 Single stars lose angular momentum throughout their lifetime.
 This is a result of the interaction between the stellar magnetic field and mass taken by stellar winds and causes a change in the angular momentum of the wind compared to that of the stellar surface.
 This, in turn, causes single stars to spin down over time, a process known as magnetic braking \citep{Schatzman1962, Weber1967, Mestel1968, Mestel1987}.
 This led to the use of the rotation period as a stellar age indicator \citep{Skumanich1972}, in a process called gyrochronology \citep{barnes2003, barnes2007, Mamajek2008, Angus2015, Angus2019, Bouma2023, Bouma2024}.
 However, in closely separated binaries, the situation is different.
 Although the total angular momentum is conserved in close binaries, to first approximation, those systems are subject to mutual tidal forces that distort their stellar shape, breaking their spherical and axial symmetry.
 The tidal torques gradually circularize and synchronize the stellar and orbital periods, preventing the spin-down of the components and even spinning them up.
 Here, we make use of the expected resulting fast-spinning stars produced in such interactions to identify such close binary interactions, and hence identify binary and other types of multiple systems through the photometrically measured spins of stars.

 The theory of tidal circularization and synchronization suggests that tidal torque can be decomposed into two different components: \begin{itemize} \item \textit{Equilibrium Tides} - This force results from a non-wavelike, quasi-hydrostatic tidal bulge.
 The delay of the hydrostatic bulge is due to the coupling of the tidal flow to the motion of turbulent eddies in the stellar convective envelope.
 The coupling creates a phase shift between the tidal bulges and the orbital motion, which results in a torque between the two stars \citep{Zahn1977, Hut1981, Ogilvie2014}. \item \textit{Dynamical Tides} - Describes the excitation and damping of gravity (g) waves in the radiative zones due to perturbations of the spherical mass distribution of the stars, caused by tidal potential \citep{Zahn1977, Savonije1983, Goodman1998, Ogilvie2014}. \end{itemize} Equilibrium tides are effective in late-type stars with radiative cores and convective envelopes, and dynamical tides are more effective in early-type stars with radiative envelopes.
 However, this is not a distinct separation since dynamical tides have also been applied to the radiative cores of late-type stars \citep{Savonije2002}.
 Both theories predict a strong dependence of tidal synchronization on the semi-major axis \citep{Zahn1989, Claret1995}, which suggests that most short-period binaries are tidally locked.
 Indeed, synchronization was observed by \cite{Meibom2005}, \cite{Mazeh2008}, \cite{Van_Eylen2016}, and \cite{Lurie2017} which found that most binaries with $P_{orb} \leq 10$ days are synchronized. \cite{simonian2019} analyzed the magnitude displacement of a sample of \textit{Kepler} stars and concluded that fast rotators ($P_{rot} \leq 7$ Days) are dominated by synchronized binaries.
-However, observational evidence for tidal synchronization and binarity is still sparse and usually insufficient to validate tidal theories.
+However, observational evidence of tidal interactions remains challenging to obtain, making each measurement particularly valuable.

 In this work, we make use of two new datasets to further investigate tidal features and multiplicity - Gaia non-single stars catalog \citep{Gaia2023} and a catalog of main-sequence stellar rotation period by \cite{kamai2024}.